 Duration: September 1998-December 2001

 Project lead: Jane Newton

-The BEATL (Built Environment Appropriate Technology for Learning) Project has aimed to develop effective and efficient methods of integrating technology-based learning materials into the delivery of modules within the undergraduate modular progammes at the universities of the West of England, De Montfort and Westminster.
+The BEATL (Built Environment Appropriate Technology for Learning) Project has aimed to develop effective and efficient methods of integrating technology-based learning materials into the delivery of modules within the undergraduate modular programmes at UWE Bristol, De Montfort University and University of Westminster.
 Built environment undergraduate modular programmes include a wide range of disciplines, from architecture, to town planning, to building surveying, to environmental management.
 Such programmes offer, therefore, a testbed of wide variety for embedding technology based materials into teaching and learning.

 A key aspect of BEATL project methodology is the partnering of modules, normally across two of the three faculties.
 These pairs of modules have generally involved similar subject topics with a shared interest in embedding the same technology based materials.
 The BEATL approach has left the module staff to choose the nature and scale of their innovation in the expectation that a range of types of technology and of subject matter will be employed.

 This diversity of testbeds, together the preparation of systematic evaluation methodologies, is aimed at ensuring both a range of transferable products and generalisable learning for good practice in introducing new technology.

 A Project Handbook has been developed as a guide to staff on embedding good practice and forms the basis for staff development workshops to be available nationally.